element-hq/element-android/docs/pull_request.md

 8. There is at least one file for the changelog.
 Exception if the PR fixes something which has not been released yet.
 9. PR includes tests. allScreensTest when applicable, and unit tests
 10. Avoid over complicating things.
 Keep it simple (KISS)!
 11. PR contains only the expected change.
-Sometimes, the diff is showing changes that are already on develop.
+Sometimes, the diff is showing changes that are already on `develop`.
 This is not good, submitter has to fix that up.

 ##### Check the commit